ncjaz/datalens/src/sphinx/plugins/logging.md

 The file is rotated by size (see `datalens.core.logging.init_logging`).

+You can disable file logging (stderr/console only) when launching the app:

+`python -m datalens.app --no-log-file`

 ## Why the logging module lives in `datalens.core`

 Logging is an infrastructure concern, but in V2 we treat `datalens.core` as the